josezy/prizetopus/docs/spec.md

 2. Participants register
   - pass wallet
-  - pass PDA for player balance (which holds chips)
+  - pass PDA for player state

 3. TO starts the tournament
   - joining locked after that